Skip to content

 No Slony Like Solution

 Slony is a master-multi slave replication system for PostgreSQL.
 While using Slony I’ve got to run all DDL queries (DDL – Data Definition Language – so all thoser queries that change data structure) using a special script.
-That script executes that DDL queries on master database and later all those DDLs are replicated on slaves.
+That script executes the DDL queries on the master database, and later all those DDLs are replicated on slaves.

 Final Thoughts